CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicResource.md

 Vocation Magic Resource = Vocation Level * Vocation Dice Pool Size

+- If a Vocation's level is -1, then use 0.0 for the Vocation Level variable in the calculation above and round down to the nearest whole number.
 - If a Vocation's level is 0, then use 0.5 for the Vocation Level variable in the calculation above and round down to the nearest whole number.

 #### Vocation Magic Resource Examples